ParallelMaths/parallel/pages/6-37-to-infinity.md

 All infinities are equal, but some are more equal than others!

-Watch as mathematician Emily Riehl explains infinity in a few different ways.
+Watch as mathematician Emily Riehl explains the weird concept of infinity.

 @[youtube](Vp570S6Plt8?end=170&rel=0) _(If you have problems watching the video, right click to open it in a new window)_